lingrino/vaku/docs/cli/vaku_path_read.md

 ## vaku path read

-Read all paths at a path
+Read a secret at a path

 ### Synopsis

-Read all paths at a path
+Read a secret at a path

 ```
 vaku path read <path> [flags]